Asad939asad/lab7_8/README.md

-Note on Spam Detection Model Accuracy Improvement Initial Accuracy: 95%
+Spam Detection Model Accuracy Improvement
+Initial Accuracy: 95%
 Our initial spam detection model was performing with an accuracy of 95%.
 While this is a relatively high accuracy rate, there is always room for improvement, especially in critical applications like spam detection where false positives or false negatives can have significant consequences.